swaroopyadav49/mlproject/README.md

 - Open using Vs code or pycharm.

-- Creating a Environment using Terminal.
+- Creating a Environment using or opening Terminal.

 ```cmd
 conda create -p mlvenv python==3.9